ryanrasmuss/cp-requests/README.md

 ### ToDo

+- [ ] Delete session.txt when logout or login
 - [ ] Need to parse arguments better, need to be able to navigate commands like VBoxManage
 - [x] Publish
 - [x] Start adding other commands